iterative/dvc.org/content/docs/start/experiments-trail/experiments-1.md

 Queued experiment '8bb6049' for future execution.
 ```

-Next, run all (`--run-all`) queued experiments in parallel (using `--jobs`):
+Next, run all (`--run-all`) queued experiments in parallel.
+You can specify the
+number of parallel processes using `--jobs`:

 ```dvc
 $ dvc exp run --run-all --jobs 2
 ```

-It runs all the experiments, with the specified number of processes in parallel.

 ## Comparing experiments